top of page

 Location: Miami University

 St. Petersburg College offers a summer theatre program for high school students interested in acting, directing, stage management, and other aspects of theatre production.
-Students work with experienced professionals to develop their skills and put on a production at the end of the program.
+You will work with professionals to develop your skills and put on a production at the end of the program.

 Application Deadline: Applications are in the form of Auditions - May 22-23